 that was sitting on a fence post but I did spot a colourful guy

 running around the barnyard of a total stranger.
 I jumped out of

-the truck and quickly snapped two rolls of film.
+the truck and quickly snapped dozens of pictures.
 He never slowed

 down for a minute but that's okay; I can draw him in a still pose.

 I just needed to see his texture and shape.
 My husband had to explain

 to the farmer's wife why I was chasing her rooster around.
 He says

 that sometimes it's embarrassing to be married to me.